-Caragh Medlicott reviews the new adaptation of the Ibsen classic Hedda Gabler at the Sherman in Cardiff.
+Caragh Medlicott attends the Sherman in Cardiff to review the new adaptation of the Norwegian Ibsen classic, Hedda Gabler.

 The traditional themes of class, money and power are still alive in this adaption.
 Though apparently stable, George’s all-but-guaranteed professorship is suddenly thrown into doubt.
 His doting Aunt Juliana (Nia Roberts) – or Aunt Juju – has little money to help.
 Bertha (Caroline Berry), the Tesmans’ maid, rightly suspects Hedda’s resentment.
 For Hedda money is a dull means to an end which she’d rather remain unbothered by; in her eyes, aesthetics and grandeur are artistic expressions.
 That expression must continue regardless of income.
 Though George and Hedda’s fortune is under threat, Hedda is elevated by her family status.
 Something she dangles jealously over Thea Elvsted (Alexandria Riley) – the new muse and collaborator of Eilert Løvborg (Jay Saighal).